eslintcc/eslintcc/README.md

 ESLintCC uses ESLint along with [Its configuration system][eslint_config].
 You can use configuration comments and files, as described in the configuration for ESLint.

+**Difference:** ESLintCC uses its own settings for complexity rules, so they cannot be overridden through a configuration file.
+However, you can disable them locally in the file.

 **Features:**

 1. You can configurate [parserOptions][eslint_parser_options]